destruc7i0n/shulker/README.md

 rcon.port=<1-65535>
 ```

-Clone repository onto a server, edit ```config.json``` (see below for more info) and change any options, and then, in the repository folder:
+Clone repository onto a server, edit ```config.json``` (see below for more info) and change any options.
+Then, in the repository folder:
 ```sh
 $ yarn
 $ yarn build && yarn start
 ```

-If you are running this locally, enable the `IS_LOCAL_FILE` flag and related options below.
-Otherwise, perform the following command:
+If you are running this on the same server as the MC server, enable the `IS_LOCAL_FILE` flag and update related options below.
-On your server hosting (in a screen/tmux session or background process, make sure to replace your `YOUR_URL` with whatever URL you're using (`localhost:8000` if running on the same server and default config) and `PATH_TO_MINECRAFT_SERVER_INSTALL` with the path to the Minecraft server installation, such as `/usr/home/minecraft_server/`):
+Otherwise, perform the following command on the server hosting (in a screen/tmux session or background process, make sure to replace your `YOUR_URL` with whatever URL you're using (`localhost:8000` if running on the same server and default config) and `PATH_TO_MINECRAFT_SERVER_INSTALL` with the path to the Minecraft server installation, such as `/usr/home/minecraft_server/`):

 ``` sh
 tail -F /PATH_TO_MINECRAFT_SERVER_INSTALL/logs/latest.log | grep --line-buffered ": <" | while read x ; do echo -ne $x | curl -X POST -d @- http://YOUR_URL/minecraft/hook ; done